Skip to Content

 Another ingenious way to curb these abrupt temperature dips is to use insulating constructs, like cinder blocks, to erect the north end of your greenhouse – that doesn’t get direct sunlight.
 These cinder blocks will absorb warmth from the hot atmosphere in your greenhouse during daylight and slowly dissipate it overnight.

-You might want to remember that, even on some cloudy days, heat sinks like stone walkways, huge volumes of water, concrete grow boxes, and so on will help condense heat loss during cold nights.
+You might want to remember that, even on some cloudy days, heat sinks like stone walkways, vast volumes of water, concrete grow boxes, and so on will help condense heat loss during cold nights.

 Proper Insulation Practices

-Ever heard of the adage ‘did you grow up in a barn?’
+Ever heard of the adage ‘Did you grow up in a barn?’
 Well, the same applies to a greenhouse.
 What do you do right after generating your hard-earned heat through the various ways we discussed above?

 Even though a certain degree of air circulation is much needed in your greenhouse, you should keep the airflow in check through deliberate openings or vents.
 Remember, your aim isn’t to have it inadvertently leak out only to have cold patches in your greenhouse.

 As aforementioned, bubble wrap is a good insulation option for greenhouse walls made of clear glass or when you aim to double up plastic sheeting.
-You might want to know that the air in the bubbles has impeccable insulation properties, just like your puffy down parka is great for your body’s insulation.
+You might want to know that the air in the bubbles has impeccable insulation properties, just like your puffy down parka is excellent for your body’s insulation.

 What’s more?
 Adding horticultural fleece over your delicate plants as row covers is another good insulation approach.
 You might want to remember to remove the layer of fleece during daylight to ensure that the plants get enough ventilation and light.